Factibly/factibly/fc-web/README.md

 - Apply [WAI-ARIA roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles) on the relevant components **if the corresponding HTML landmark elements are not available**; landmark elements are preferred over elements with direct WAI-ARIA role assignments
+- Avoid the use of GIFs where possible, and use embedded YouTube videos for short clips instead
+- Do not enable autoplay for any audio and video materials
+- Wrap any 'non-instantaneous' animation in a prefers-reduced-motion CSS media query

+You can use the Accessibility and Rendering tabs in the Chrome DevTools to simulate and monitor accessibility features.

 ## Internationalization (i18n) and Localization (l10n)

 The website aims to support the fight against the infodemic in a wide range of countries and cultures around the world.
 This project utilizes [react-intl](https://formatjs.io/docs/react-intl) to simplify the localization process of the website so that the website is more easily scalable.

-You should never hardcode static text strings unless the text is guaranteed to not change across different locales (e.g., the website name "FakeCheck", emojis).
-Instead, you should store the text strings in the [messages.ts](/src/text/messages.ts) file under the corresponding locale; the object key ("id") of the text string should have an unique and relevant name.
+You should never hardcode static text strings unless the text is guaranteed to not change across different locales (e.g., the website name "Factibly", emojis).
+Instead, you should store the text strings in the [messages.ts](/src/static/messages/messages.ts) file under the corresponding locale; the object key ("id") of the text string should have an unique and relevant name.
 Then, you can use either the `FormattedMessage` component or the `intl.formatMessage()` function, and pass in the id.
 If you want to add a translation for the text string in a different locale, copy the id of the text string, paste it under the corresponding locale and modify the content of the text string accordingly.

 You should also use react-intl to localize numbers, dates, times, relative times and plurals.